mcoria/chesstango/README.md

 [![Java CI with Maven](https://github.com/mcoria/chesstango/actions/workflows/maven.yml/badge.svg)](https://github.com/mcoria/chesstango/actions/workflows/maven.yml)

 # Overview
-This project exemplifies the practical application of object-oriented design patterns within a traditional board game: chess.
+This project exemplifies the practical application of object-oriented design patterns within a board game context: a chess engine.

 The majority of these patterns have been extensively outlined in the GoF book, "Design Patterns: Elements of Reusable Object-Oriented Software (1994)".
 This book is particularly recommended for beginner programmers.
 Over time, I've consistently kept a copy of this book on hand for easy reference.